Crystal Lake: Everything We Know About the New Friday the 13th Series

 MUSIC

 Harry Manfredini created the memorable scores for most of the Friday the 13th films – including the iconic “Ki ki ki ma ma ma” sound effect.
 Other composers took over for Friday the 13th Part VII: The New Blood, Friday the 13th Part VIII: Jason Takes Manhattan, Freddy vs. Jason, and the 2009 Friday the 13th.
-Fuller has said there will be two musical options to choose from when fans watch Crystal Lake on Peacock: a classic Harry Manfredini score and a modern score.
+Fuller planned for there to be two musical options to choose from when fans watch Crystal Lake on Peacock: a classic Harry Manfredini score and a modern score.

 “PRE-REMAKE-UEL”

 When Crystal Lake was first announced, it was described in news reports as a “prequel” to the films.
-That’s not a term Fuller would use, and when asked about it he said it’s a “pre-remake-uel”… whatever that may mean.
+That’s not a term Fuller would use, and when asked about it he said it was a “pre-remake-uel”… whatever that may mean.
 During a later public appearance, he said, “We’re honestly going to be covering it all.
-The series is covering the life and times of these two characters” (presumably he’s referring to Pamela and Jason there!)
-The plan is that we will see “many familiar manifestations of Jason” throughout the series.
+The series is covering the life and times of these two characters” (presumably he’s referring to Pamela Voorhees and Jason Voorhees there!)
+The plan was that we would see “many familiar manifestations of Jason” throughout the series while revisiting Camp Crystal Lake.

-Fuller has also said the Crystal Lake series will be appropriately murderous, probably “dropping bodies every episode”.
-Much like Hannibal, the show will have a distinctive look – and they’ll also have roughly five times the per-episode budget Hannibal had.
+Fuller also said the Crystal Lake series would be appropriately murderous, probably “dropping bodies every episode”.
+Much like Hannibal, the show would have a distinctive look.

 MULTIPLE SEASONS